langchain4j/langchain4j/langchain4j-oracle/README.md

 ## Usage

 Instances of this store can be created by configuring a builder.
 The builder requires that a DataSource and an embedding table be provided.
+The distance between two vectors is calculated using [Cosine Similarity](https:// docs.oracle.com/en/database/oracle/oracle-database/23/vecse/ cosine-similarity.html) which measures the cosine of the angle between two vectors.

 It is recommended to configure a DataSource which pools connections, such as the Universal Connection Pool or Hikari.
 A connection pool will avoid the latency of